Jbleezy/BO2-Reimagined/README.md

 * Increased strafing move speed from 80% to 100%
 * Decreased sprint time needed to be able to dive from 0.25 seconds to 0.1 seconds
 * Can move immediately after diving
-* Can dive again right away after just diving
+* Can dive again immediately after diving
 * Increased melee range by 16% (same as Black Ops 1)
 * Disabled melee lunging
 * Disabled meleeing while doing falling hands anim